 With the current return rates for Atlantic salmon in the Union River, if returning salmon were released into southern Graham Lake and swam to the upper Union River and Reeds Brook proportionally to the drainage area, fewer than one Atlantic salmon in 20 years would swim up Reeds Brook.

-Upstream fish passage at the Green Lake dam would risk allowing invasive species and warm water fish from Graham Lake into Green Lake, a cold water lake.
+Upstream fish passage at the Green Lake dam, if possible, would risk allowing invasive species and warm water fish from Graham Lake into Green Lake, a cold water lake.
 Some species, such as largemouth bass, are likely to over-compete with existing fisheries in Green Lake.
 Green Lake has been a largely landlocked lake for many years.
 The existing fisheries have likely adapted to that environment.

 Per US FWS, fish passage downstream requires at least 25 cfs and upstream fishway requires at least 40 cfs.
 The Green Lake National Fish Hatchery has priority use of up to 30 cfs from Green Lake.
 During the summer they typically use much less than this, but most summers with their actual use, the release of 1 cfs minimum flow in Reeds Brook, and no generation, the Project has a water deficit in the lake (the lake level drops).
 Details on this are in GLWP’s Comments and Information Regarding NMFS Study Dispute.
 (GLWP 2020)